danielsaidi/SwiftKit/README.md

 * Messaging
 * Network
 * Services
+* Validation

-You can explore the various sections in the demo app.
-Let me know if some feature is missing.
+You can explore the various sections in the documentation or in the demo app.

 ## Demo App